Moving Past Persistent Resistance

 But how does this partnership consulting work?

-How to Make Pearls
+How to make pearls

 A partner’s first task is to confront you with the true nature of your problems.
 Often you already know this, but you either don’t realize it, or you find it so hard to deal with that you struggle to admit it without provocation.
 This confrontation is often uncomfortable.
 But new wisdom cannot be formed without it.